These stuffed Melomakarona are Greek spiced honey cookies, which are filled with white chocolate, walnuts and raspberry jam.

 I used the Mandarin Melomakarona recipe I made two years ago, which was a twist to the recipe in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!, which I think is perfect, but each year I love to experiment with the filling.

-This year, I melted white chocolate in which I mixed some toasted walnuts and raspberry and blueberry jam and a couple of drops of raspberry essence.
-This combination was divine!
+This year, I melted some white chocolate in which I mixed some toasted walnuts and raspberry and blueberry jam and a couple of drops of raspberry essence.

 Melomakarona Stuffed with White Chocolate, Raspberry Jam and Walnuts

 Melomakarona are Greek, spiced cookies, made with olive oil, drenched in a honey syrup and walnuts are sprinkled on top.
 This time they are stuffed with white chocolate, toasted walnuts and raspberry jam!